kdharanipathi/cse15l-lab-reports/Lab1.md

 Next we want to log in remotely.
 To do this we need to log into out CSE specfic account.
 If you are using Windows you need to install a program call OpenSHH, but since we are working on Mac we will not be installing that account.
 Next we are going back to VS code to connect the remote computer.

+Here is the link to install OpenSHH: [OpenSHH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui)

+(Here I have fixed my lab report and added a link to OpenSHH)

 We have to first open the terminal and type in our email after shh.
 This is what it should look like.

 `$ ssh cs15lfa22zz@ieng6.ucsd.edu`